|

 Plagiarism: they emphasize repeatedly, it's crucial to acknowledge the sources from which you're drawing

 information or ideas, not only to avoid parroting words.
+(Do NOT, however, use Grammarly to re-write your

 - Loyola University Chicago requires that all instances of academic dishonesty must be reported to the